receive many questions which is the best attack helicopter in the

 finally accepted to service with the Russian Army in 2006.
 Currently

-Russian Army operates over 20 of these helicopters.
+Russian Army operates only a relatively small number of these helicopters.
 Some sources

 report that it is also in service with Kenya.